coop182/jquery.dfp.js/Readme.markdown

-jquery.dfp.js - A jQuery implementation for Google DFP
+jQuery DFP - A jQuery implementation for Google DFP
 ======================================================

 This script is a drop in solution for getting DFP working on your page.